- List benefits of outdoor play for school-age children.

 - Stronger verbal and social skills

-The links at the end of the “Learn” section provide more information on the benefits of outdoor play for children and youth.
-In addition, playing outdoors and opportunities to connect with nature may be particularly beneficial for some children with special needs.
-For example, in a study of 7- to 12-year-olds with attention deficit disorder (ADD), children displayed less severe ADD symptoms after they spent time in “green” settings, and the greener the outdoor environment, with more grass and trees, the better the effect (Taylor, Kuo & Sullivan, 2001).
+In addition, playing outdoors and having opportunities to connect with nature may be particularly beneficial for some children with special needs.
+A study of 7- to 12-year-olds with attention deficit hyperactivity disorder (ADHD), showed that children displayed less severe ADHD symptoms after they spent time in “green” settings, and the greener the outdoor environment, with more grass and trees, the better the effect (Taylor, Kuo & Sullivan, 2001).

 We also know that the quality of the outdoor environment matters.
-Children are more likely to enjoy and engage with environments that are flexible, where equipment can function in multiple ways (e.g., balls, sandboxes, self-constructed “forts”), and where more active play is supported (Walsh, 1993).
-In fact, playground design can impact children’s creative thinking and imaginative play (Susa & Benedict, 1994), and school-age children’s motor skill development and competence (Barbour, 1999).
+Children are more likely to enjoy and engage in environments that are flexible, where equipment is open-ended and can function in multiple ways (e.g., balls, sandboxes, self-constructed forts), and where active play is supported.
+In fact, playground design can impact children’s creative thinking, sense of competence, and motor skill development.

 The purpose of an outdoor environment is to encourage children to be active, to give them a break from being indoors, and to support learning in a variety of environments.
 Similar to an indoor learning environment, your outdoor space should be safe and organized and include planned activities as well as free time.

-- There are regular opportunities to participate in outdoor activities (e.g., at least 30 minutes of every three-hour block of time at the program)
+- There are regular opportunities to participate in outdoor activities (at least 30 minutes of every three-hour block of time at the program).

 When designing a school-age outdoor space, it is important to consider the following: